wp-plugins/wp-email-template/readme.txt

 == Upgrade Notice ==

+= 1.3.3 =
+Maintenance Upgrade.
+Various Tweaks on the plugins admin panel for new Pro version Template features and Tweaked for full compatibility with WordPress 4.2.2 includin 1 bug fix

 = 1.3.2 =
 Maintenance upgrade.
 Code tweaks for full compatibility with WordPress 4.2.0 and WooCommerce 2.3.8